 The “one-size-fits-all” approach must be abandoned at the workplace for mental wellbeing

 Mental health is an important part of every employee's well-being and should be a top priority in all workplaces.
-Many employees have reported an increase in mental health symptoms at work since the start of the COVID-19 pandemic, which has led to self-fears and worries, resulting in low productivity.
+Many employees have reported an increase in mental health symptoms at work since 2020, which has led to self-fears and worries, resulting in low productivity.

-While mental health was not a commonly discussed subject, the events of the last two years have brought it to the fore.
-And not surprisingly so, the COVID-19 pandemic has resulted in a considerable increase in the number of anxious, nervous, or bereaved workers owing to a sense of isolation caused by remote work, job insecurity, and health care.
-Now people have become more considerate about mental health and treat it as real, diagnosable, and treatable illnesses that require attention just like any physical condition.
+While mental health was not a commonly discussed subject, the events of the pandemic brought it to the fore.
+And not surprisingly so, the COVID-19 pandemic resulted in a considerable increase in the number of anxious, nervous, or depressed workers owing to a sense of isolation caused by remote work, job insecurity, and health care.
+The upside is that people have become more considerate about mental health and treat it as real, diagnosable, and treatable illnesses that require attention just like any physical condition.

 Develop policies for a safe, inclusive, and equal culture

-The culture of your organization consists of its values, expectations, and practices, each of which sets the tone for how employees perceive, engage with, and follow leaders.
-The policies you create will serve as the foundation for how your entire organization will interact with its customers, vendors, and employees.
-When policies create a safe, inclusive, and equal culture throughout your organization, it improves health in all areas, including your team's mental health and the performance of your company.
+The culture of your organisation consists of its values, expectations, and practices, each of which sets the tone for how employees perceive, engage with, and follow leaders.
+The policies you create will serve as the foundation for how your entire organisation will interact with its customers, vendors, and employees.
+When policies create a safe, inclusive, and equal culture throughout your organisation, it improves health in all areas, including your team's mental health and the performance of your company.

 Educate leaders on the signs of mental health conditions

-In the world of hierarchy, managers work closest to the workers and are a helping arm in recognizing signs of mental health conditions in employees.
-They can be trained to identify the most common symptoms of depression and anxiety and several companies also provide digital health tools to help measure the behavioural pulse of the workplace.
-They have also introduced digital support to employees to work better with the launch of Health and Wellbeing Apps.
-These Apps empower employees to completely personalize their health and wellbeing experience and help them better understand their own health.
+In the hierarchy of the workplace, managers are closest to the workers and are a helping arm in recognising signs of mental health conditions in employees.
+They can be trained to identify the most common symptoms of depression and anxiety.
+To support this task, many digital health tools are now available to help measure the behavioural pulse of the workplace and to empower employees to better understand their own health and ensure a better, personalised health and wellbeing experience.

 Offer resources, training sessions

-Once employees that are suffering from mental health issues are identified, organizations can then provide aid with an employee assistance program.
-To help employees improve their coping skills, organizations can offer therapy and health solutions, information about mental health services, etc. Organizations must promote both physical and emotional wellness by implementing wellness programs that prioritize physical exercise.
-It is proven that running for 15 minutes a day or walking for an hour reduces the risk of major depression.
+When it is known that employees are suffering from mental health issues, organisations can then provide aid with an employee assistance program.
+It is even more effective if this aid can be provided as a preventive measure even before the mental health issues arise.
+For example, to help employees improve their coping skills, organisations can offer therapy and health solutions, information about mental health services, etc. Organisations should also promote both physical and emotional wellness by implementing wellness programs that prioritise physical exercise.
+For example, it is proven that running for 15 minutes a day or walking for an hour reduces the risk of major depression.

-Organizations could introduce wellness days/ no meeting day to improve their employees’ mental health in order to help them focus and prioritize their work effectively.
-Live Sessions & tips on nutritional science, breathing techniques, yoga, immunity, mental resilience could be organized.
-Counselling sessions could be provided to assist employees and their family members.
+One best practice introduced by many organisations is wellness days/no meeting days to help their employees focus and prioritise their work effectively.
+Sessions offering tips on nutritional science, breathing techniques, yoga, immunity, mental resilience, etc are part of such days, as are counselling sessions to assist employees and their family members.

 Be respectful to each team member